gajus/babel-plugin-react-css-modules/README.md

   npm install postcss-scss --save-dev
   ```

-2. Add a filetype syntax mapping to the Babel plugin configuration
+2. Add a filetype syntax mapping to the Babel plugin configuration (leading period is required)

   ```json
   "filetypes": {